 To learn more about how warehouse accident claims work, please read on.
 If you’d rather speak to us straight away, please call on 0800 652 1345 today.

 If you work in a warehouse, your employer will have a legal duty to try and keep you safe at work.
 This duty stems from the Health and Safety at Work Act 1974.
-Also, warehouse operators have a duty to try and protect visitors, customers and anybody else on their premises because of the Occupiers Liability Act 1984.
+Also, warehouse operators have to prevent harm to visitors, customers and anyone else on their premises because of the Occupiers Liability Act 1984.

 As such, a warehouse accident claim may be possible if: